 What we do

 News-Decoder is a global educational news service for young people.
-We partner with schools around the world and accompany students through an editorial process that includes identifying story ideas, conducting reporting, consulting experts, developing multimedia content and presenting it to a global audience.
+We partner with schools around the world to teach media literacy and accompany students through an editorial process that includes identifying story ideas, conducting reporting, consulting experts, developing multimedia content and presenting it to global audiences.
 We help students develop journalistic skills and behaviors that make them better global citizens.

 Why we do it

 In 2012, the United Nations set global citizenship education as a top priority.
 Global citizenship is the idea that we all belong to a broad community and common humanity, despite differences in political, economic, social and cultural systems.

 Global citizenship education helps young people develop a set of core competencies.
 These include being able to think critically and solve problems; having a sense of empathy and appreciation of diversity; being knowledgeable about important global issues; and having the skills to communicate to global audiences.
 To learn more about global citizenship education, click here.

 We understand that teaching global citizenship is easier said than done.
 It entails teaching students to challenge assumptions, separate fact from opinion, consider conflicting viewpoints, identify solutions and communicate clearly and impartially.
 As an innovative educational resource, we help schools teach these critical skills and behaviors.

 News-Decoder provides partner schools with unique, hands-on educational services.
 Our editorial team and correspondents teach reporting, writing and media literacy skills; write "decoders" that explain complex global issues; mentor students and connect them with experts and peers in diverse countries; and publish students' multimedia content on our global platform.
 To learn more about our educational program and how to become an academic partner, click here.